djartmx/gulp-guide/README.md

        });

-And with that the configuration was ready!
+And with that the configuration is ready!

 To test use te command:

 	gulp demo

-It everything its correct you finally see something like this:
+If everything its correct you finally see something like this:

 	[13:18:30] Using gulpfile ~/Desktop/gulp-      demo/gulpfile.js
 	[13:18:30] Starting 'demo'...